arscan/hexasphere.js/README.md

    // hexasphere.tiles[i].neighbors contains a list of all the neighboring tiles }

-var waveformObjString = hexasphere.toObj() // export it as a waveform .obj for use in 3d modelling software var jsonString = hexasphere.toJson() // export it as a json object
+var waveformObjString = hexasphere.toObj() // export as waveform .obj to use in 3d modelling software var jsonString = hexasphere.toJson() // export it as a json object

 ```